Bappy0X/Computer-Aided-Dispatch/docs/analysis.md

 <p align="center">Market matrix displaying the mentioned competitors.</p>

 - **OpenCAD**

 	This is an Open Source solution that runs on the traditional Linux Apache MySQL PHP (LAMP) stack.
 This may not be a modern solution, but it includes plentiful features - yet still lacking a map.
 As it's open source, it's free to use, distribute and edit, and can be ran on almost any applicable hardware.

 - **Lebanon County Department of Emergency Services**

 	Under Pennsylvania state ownership, the LC:DES is very public about the services that they offer to the public and emergency services.
 This information is publicly available to us, so we're able to compare and contrast a real implementation of a potential competitors app within the emergency services.

     This is a very simple solution for dispatchers.
 A map is integrated within the application, and dispatchers are able to message (and even page/text) different operational units spread throughout the county.

 - **Soma Global**

 	This solution presents itself as a cloud based CAD.
 It features an online dashboard with integrated maps.
 Important information is displayed immediately, directly to the user - the end user doesn't have to search in order to find what they need.
 Addresses, personnel assigned, call status and more information is shown here.

 	This service is extremely expandable, where it can be used across multiple devices by many different users.
 The UI/UX appears simple, and would be easy to adjust to - whilst also maintaining a modernistic feel and look.

 	Prices for this solution are not publicly listed, instead you must contact the developers directly.
 It also appears that the application is hosted for you on remote hardware, and you'll most likely be presented with a monthly charge for this.

 - **Dever Software: Dispatch**

     Aimed towards private hires like Airport Transfers, Chauffeur Services and more.
 Clients are able to manage their staff.
 And end-users will be presented with a user interface that allows them to place orders and create bookings.
 This gives the client an out-the-box experience that requires no extra setup.
 This gives the client confidence and allows them to present themselves with professionality.

 - **ServiceM8**

     This service also presents itself towards private companies and organisations, where job management and organisation is one of its core components and functionalities.
 It presents the client with a schedule management system and locational/positional data.

     This makes it easier for management to create tasks and schedules for employees.
-It's charm is to `eliminate paperwork, improve productivity & provide great service`.
+It's charm is to 'eliminate paperwork, improve productivity & provide great service'.
 This is also relevant to our application, and also what we aim to create.

     This application is purely for task management, but can be used as a dispatching software.
 Pricing is very flexible, and will allow clients to scale up, or down, depending on what resources we require.
 This is also something I believe should be implemented with this app.
 A 14 day free trial is also offered.